ubc-systopia/netshaper/README.md

 - `serverAddr` is the address of the actual server that client is attempting to reach.
 As minesVPN currently does NOT do MITM Proxy, we resort to the assumption that all clients want to communicate to one server, mentioned here.
+- `cores` The cores on which this process should run

 ### Peer 2